 Section 4.
-The Treasurer shall collect and receive all money due to the Association and disburse same on order of the President or the Executive Committee.
-She shall assume fiscal responsibility for the portion of the Association budget funded by the University.
-She shall prepare an annual Treasurer’s report and shall have another member of the Association review her books at the end of her term.
+The treasurer shall collect and receive all money due to the Association and disburse same on order of the president or the Executive Committee.
+They shall assume fiscal responsibility for the portion of the association budget funded by the university.
+They shall prepare an annual Treasurer’s report and shall have another member of the association review their books at the end of their term.

 Article VI - Meetings of the Association

 The CMWA Board will plan programs, discussions, and social gatherings for the Association and shall keep members informed of campus activities that are of possible interest.
 Members will be encouraged to initiate activities in which they have a particular interest and which they would like to share with other members (i.e., book club, service club, knit and crochet club).

 There shall be no annual dues, unless the Executive Committee determines otherwise.
 The amount of any dues will be set by the Executive Committee and will remain the same throughout the year.
 The requirement to pay any such annual dues shall be in addition to, and not in lieu of, the member’s obligation to pay the required annual contribution to the Carnegie Mellon Women’s Association Scholarship Fund as specified in Article III.

 The fiscal year of the association shall begin on July 1.

 Parliamentary authority and rules contained in Roberts Rules of Order, revised, shall govern the Association in all cases to which applicable and in which they are not in conflict with the bylaws of this Association.

 The Bylaws may be amended at any meeting of the association by a two-thirds vote of those present, providing the amendment has been submitted in writing prior to the regular meeting and the membership has been notified that a vote will be taken.

 Reviewed and revised by the Bylaws committee, September 18, 1995.

 As reviewed, revised, and amended April 24, 2002.